 Southland National Insurance Corporation ("SNIC") was a North Carolina domiciled insurance company that sold pre-need funeral policies.
-The Superior Court of Wake County, North Carolina, placed it under an order of rehabilitation on June 27, 2019.
+SNIC was part of a group of insurance companies owned by GBIG Holdings LLC (GBIG Holdings), which in turn is part of a larger group of companies known as Global Growth (f/k/a Eli Global).
+The Superior Court of Wake County, North Carolina, placed SNIC under an order of rehabilitation on June 27, 2019.
 SNIC was then placed into liquidation on May 2, 2023.

 The entry of the liquidation order formally activated eighteen guaranty associations, including the TLHIGA, to provide protection for 72,096 policies, primarily life insurance.
-There were 3,270 policies active on the liquidation date that were owned by

-Texas residents and being protected by the TLHI-GA.
+There were 3,270 policies active on the liquidation date that were owned by Texas residents and being protected by the TLHI-GA.

 The guaranty associations contracted with Southland Benefit Services and Universal Fidelity Life Insurance Company for continuing administrative services for two separate blocks of SNIC's insurance policies.
-Benefits will be paid by the guaranty associations as they come due.
-The TLHIGA's estimated covered policy benefits are approximately \$7.6 million.
+Benefits are paid by the guaranty associations as they come due.
+The TLHIGA funded policy benefits totaling approximately \$405,710 in 2023 and \$870,596 in 2024.